magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 ### Patcher class example

 The patcher class implements the `DataPatchInterface`.
-Specifically, it uses the framework's `UpgradeContentHelper.php` class to apply the converter class to all the database entities where Page Builder content exists.
-These locations are provided by the `UpgradableEntitiesPool`, described later in this topic
+Specifically, it uses the framework's `UpgradeContentHelper` class to apply the converter class to all the database entities where Page Builder content exists.
+These locations are provided by the `UpgradableEntitiesPool`, described later in this topic.

 Page Builder's `UpgradeFullWidthPadding` class is provided here as an example implementation: